 Highlights – Muerren: The Lauterbrunnen Valley seen from the village of Muerren is one of the best views in the Alps.
 The remote Obersteinberg hamlet deep in the mountains above Lauterbrunnen Valley is a do not miss hike when visiting Switzerland (Shannon’s favorite hike in Switzerland); plus Staubbach Falls, Trümmelbach Falls, and Schmadri Falls and Höldribach Falls make the Lauterbrunnen a top tier Swiss hiking get away.

-Lead Guide: Shannon Harris, Cristiano Berta, John Wigington
+Lead Guide: Shannon Harris, Cristiano Berta, Carrie Carlquist

 Call 478/714-0829 to book your vacation or for more details.